 Airfield lighting provides visible light to pilots for guidance during landing and taxiing operations.
 The guidance provided is a function of configuration of the lights, light color, and strength and "shape" of the light output (photometric performance).
 The strength is the brightness or intensity of the light output, measured in candelas.
 The required shape of the light "beam" from a light fixture is typically represented by an ellipse (an "isocandela curve" of same values), although for some fixtures the requirements may be rectangular or simply numerical.
-Examples are shown in Figure 13-6 (high intensity white or "clear" runway edge light) and Figure 4-6 (high intensity green threshold light), which illustrate the photometric requirements at highest intensity step for the type of light.
+Examples are shown in Figure 13-6 (high intensity white or "clear" runway edge light) and Figure 4-6 (high intensity step for the type of light.

-Figure 13-6 Runway Edge Light Photometric Requirements
+Figure 13-9 Runway Edge Light Photometric Requirements